Svarta Bjorn

 She has been described as tall, dark, beautiful and intelligent.
-A reason for her fame may be the fact that during this period of settlement in the area, she was one of few women there, and was therefore idealized as an icon among the railway workers.

-According to the legend, she died during a fight with another railway cook, who broke her ribs and gave her a fatal blow to the head.
+Her fame may be due to being one of the few women in the area, making her an icon among the railway workers.
+According to legend, she died during a fight with another railway cook, who broke her ribs and gave her a fatal blow to the head.
 She was taken to the infirmary in Tornehamn, where she died.
 At the time of her death, she was also to have suffered from tuberculosis, which may also have contributed to her death.
 She was buried in the Tornehamn Navvy workers cemetery.
 The white cross on her grave does not mention her entire name, but only names her as "Anna".